Dynamic Structure Learning through Graph Neural Network for Forecasting Soil Moisture in Precision Agriculture: Experimental Section

 \subsection{Datasets Used}

-To the best of our knowledge, there is no publicly available benchmark dataset for spatial soil moisture prediction with the desired set of input features.
-So we form the following three datasets from two countries, Spain and the USA.
-For each dataset, we use six input features to each location for each time step.
-They are NDVI obtained from MODIS (\url{https://modis.gsfc.nasa.gov/}), SAR back scattering coefficients VV and VH from Sentinel 1 (\url{https://sentinel.esa.int/}), weather parameters consisting of temperature, relative humidity and precipitation (\url{https://www.ibm.com/weather}).
-Locally sensed soil moisture is collected from REMEDHUS \cite{sanchez2012validation} for Spain and from SCAN network for USA (\url{https://www.wcc.nrcs.usda.gov/scan/}).
+There is no standard benchmarking dataset available for soil moisture prediction.
+Obtaining ground truth soil moisture is very difficult as one needs to install a physical soil moisture sensor at each location.
+Besides, most of the existing works from agriculture use their private and often interpolated datasets.
+However, we have collected following two soil moisture datasets.
+We make both the source code of DGLR and the datasets publicly available.

 \textbf{Spain}: The dataset consists of 20 soil moisture stations from North-Western Spain, for the years 2016-2017, with a temporal resolution of 15 days based on the availability of the features.
 It has a total of 49 time steps.
 We use the data from the fist 40 time steps for training and validation, and last 9 time steps for testing.
+This dataset has six temporal features such as NDVI obtained from MODIS (\url{https://modis.gsfc.nasa.gov/}), SAR back scattering coefficients VV and VH from Sentinel 1 (\url{https://sentinel.esa.int/}), weather parameters consisting of temperature, relative humidity and precipitation (\url{https://www.ibm.com/weather}).
+Locally sensed soil moisture is collected from REMEDHUS \cite{sanchez2012validation}.
+We have plotted the ground truth soil moisture time series for each station in Spain in Figure \ref{fig:spain}.

-\textbf{Alabama}: This dataset consists of 8 soil moisture stations from Alabama, USA during the year 2017 with a temporal resolution of 12 days and consists of 18 time steps.
-We use the first 14 time steps for training and validation, and last 4 time steps for testing.
+\textbf{USA}: The dataset consists of 68 soil moisture stations from USA, for the years 2018-2019, with a daily resolution based on the availability of the features.
+It has a total of 731 time steps.
+We use the data from the fist 518 time steps for training and validation, and last 212 time steps for testing.
+This dataset has 15 temporal features (such as different weather and soil parameters) for each location from SCAN network (\url{https://www.wcc.nrcs.usda.gov/scan/}).

-\textbf{Mississippi}: This dataset consists of 5 soil moisture stations from Mississippi, USA during the year 2017, with a temporal resolution of roughly 10 days.
-We use the fist 22 time steps for training and validation, and last 6 for testing.

-We have plotted the ground truth soil moisture time series for each station in the three datasets in Figure \ref{fig:datasets}.
-It can be seen that there are some similarities in the overall temporal trend of soil moisture from different stations in a dataset, but there is significant variation both in terms of their scales and fine-grained (or local) patterns.